 The ATP test uses an enzyme solution that is activated by ATP in the sample, causing luminescence to be quantified by a photometer and reported as "Relative Light Units" or RLU.
-An article by Davenport, provides interpretation and guidelines for Total ATP/RLU in cooling water systems as shown in Table 1.
+An article by Davenport, Ph.D.(3) provides interpretation and guidelines for Total ATP / RLU in cooling water systems (see table below).